cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-virtual-proctor/vp_demo.md

 10.	(optional) If you are feeling brave, partial or full nudity will trigger the “Unsafe Content” field.
 Up to you…

+### Summary
+We've seen the power of this solution running as a website.

+Now move on to diving deep into the technical components of this solution to better understand how it works.

+Click [here](../tech_deep_dive/) to get started!